Tweezy

 Tumelo Thandokuhle Mathebula (born 24 October 1992), professionally known as Tweezy, is a South African record producer and rapper from Johannesburg, South Africa.

 Early life and career

 Tumelo Mathebula moved to Johannesburg in the Gauteng Province after the passing of his parents at the age of 6.
 He was introduced to a music making software called FL Studio in grade 10 which he thought was a "music making game", he later discovered that it was in fact a music making software.

-He joined a music group called "Ghetto Prophecy" that consisted of 8 members.
-The group produced a song called "Oh My" which ranked number 16 on the top 40 songs of YFM and was played frequently on Metro FM as well as 5FM in 2011.
-The group unfortunately disbanded because of the lack of funding which is when Tweezy decided to venture into the music industry as a producer.
+He joined a music group called Ghetto Prophecy that consisted of eight members.
+The group produced a song called "Oh My", which ranked number 16 on the top 40 songs of YFM and was played frequently on Metro FM as well as 5FM in 2011.
+The group disbanded because of the lack of funding, which is when Tweezy decided to venture into the music industry as a producer.